-Minor material amendments are applications that seek approval for minor changes on a previously approved application.
+Minor material amendments are applications that seek approval for minor changes on a previously approved planning application.
+It is not possible to use the minor material amendment process to make changes to a Listed Building Consent.

 At present there is no certified definition of what constitutes 'minor' or 'material' changes, as this depends wholly on the specific context of the application, and will take into account things like size or whether any previous planning permission has been granted.